apache/pulsar/site2/website/blog/2019-12-04-Apache-Pulsar-2-4-2.md

 - When using the `--output-serde-classname` option, functionClassLoader is not set correctly.

 ## Start Broker with Functions worker
-In Pulsar 2.4.2, we can start Broker with Functions worker when broker client is enabled with TLS.
-Before Pulsar 2.4.2, when we run Functions worker with the broker, it checks whether TLS is enabled in the `function_worker.yml` file.
+In Pulsar 2.4.2, Broker can be started with Functions worker when broker client is enabled with TLS.
+Before Pulsar 2.4.2, when Functions worker is run with the broker, it checks whether TLS is enabled in the `function_worker.yml` file.
 If TLS is enabled, it uses TLS port.
 However, when TLS is enabled on Functions worker, it checks the `broker.conf`.
 Since Functions worker runs with the broker, it makes sense to check the `broker.conf` as the single source of truth about whether or not to use TLS.

 ## Add error code and error message when a key does not exist
 In Pulsar Functions, BookKeeper is supported to store the state of Functions.
 When users attempt to fetch a key that does not exist from function state, an NPE(NullPointerException) error occurs.
-In Pulsar 2.4.2, we add error code and error message for the case when a key does not exist.
+In Pulsar 2.4.2, error code and error message are added for the case when a key does not exist.

 ## Deduplication
 Deduplication removes messages based on the the largest sequence ID that pre-persisted.
 If an error is persisted to BookKeeper, a retry attempt is “deduplicated” with no message ever getting persisted.
-In version 2.4.2, we fix the issue from the following two aspects:
+In version 2.4.2, the issue is fixed from the following two aspects:
 - Double check the pending messages and return error to the producer when the duplication status is uncertain.
 For example, when a message is still pending.
 - Sync back the lastPushed map with the lastStored map after failures.

 ## Consume data from the earliest location
-In Pulsar 2.4.2, we add `--subs-position` for Pulsar Sinks, so users can consume data from the latest and earliest locations.
+In Pulsar 2.4.2, `--subs-position` is added for Pulsar Sinks, so users can consume data from the latest and earliest locations.
 Before 2.4.2 release, data in topics is consumed from the latest location in Pulsar Sinks by default, and users can not consume the earliest data in sink topic.

 ## Close previous dispatcher when the subscription type changes